Contributing to Happy

 Repo Layout

-• src: The source code for the Happy executable itself
+• app: The source code for the Happy executable itself

-• packages/*: The various packages that make up Happy behind the scenes, and are available for reuse for other purposes.
+• lib/*: The various internal libraries that make up the happy-lib package.
+This library is used to implement the happy executable behind the scenes, and is available for reuse for other purposes.

 • doc: The documentation